 - Vienna covers the Czech Republic, Hungary, Slovakia, Slovenia and Malta,

 - Bucharest covers Romania and Bulgaria

-A small number of experts are also based in Luxembourg.
-They can work in any of the beneficiary countries as required.
+The experts based in Luxembourg can work in any of the beneficiary Member States, as required.